fsziegler/GTD-Kanban/README.md

 `--Kent Beck`

 #####Make It Work
 First, **make it work** by creating a prototype with end-to-end functionality that proves the concept is viable.
-This may be buggy and lack many refinements, but it has two advantages:
+This may be buggy and lack many refinements, but it has three advantages:
- - once complete, the risk of not being able to build the product drops dramatically, and
+ - as you approach completion, the risk of not being able to build the product drops dramatically,
+ - customers can now visualize and believe in the product, and
  - you have a skeleton of functionality upon which to build.

 #####Make It Right